 For the UK, the Travel Health Pro website has all the information for vaccinations.

 Have I missed anything?
-What other essential paperwork for you need for travel?
+What other essential paperwork do you need for travel?

-Keep your documents safe with these top picks from Amazon:
+Keep your travel documents safe with these top picks from Amazon:

 Products from Amazon.com